liatrio/devops-bootcamp/docs/4/declarative-pipelines.md

     - When deploying to Artifactory, do not use plugins and instead use shell commands and the [Artifactory API](https://www.jfrog.com/confluence/display/JFROG/Artifactory+REST+API).
 2. Setup each Pipeline to build and test every branch, but only deploy from the master branch.

+## Multi-Branch Pipeline
+There is a Multi-Branch Pipeline job type in Jenkins that is very similar to the singular Pipeline job, but rather than only monitoring master it will monitor all branches.
+It will also allow you to test everytime you push onto a branch.
+It won't automatically only deploy from the master branch.

 # Deliverable